Caf President Ahmad Ahmad allegedly arrested in France | Goal.com

 Caf President Ahmad Ahmad allegedly arrested in France

-Caf President Ahmad Ahmad has allegedly been arrested by French police at the Berri Hotel in Paris on Thursday morning.
+Caf President Ahmad Ahmad has allegedly been arrested by French police at the Berri Hotel in Paris.

 The Caf boss was in the European nation to attend the Fifa congress, which brought about Gianni Infantino’s re-election as President of the governing body.

-According to Jeune Afrique, Ahmad Ahmad was detained at 8:30am and will face the anti-corruption agency's Central Office for Combating Corruption and Financial and Tax Crimes (Oclif).
+According to Jeune Afrique, Ahmad Ahmad was detained at 8:30am local time and will face the anti-corruption agency's Central Office for Combating Corruption and Financial and Tax Crimes (Oclif).

-The arrest has reportedly been made due to the President misusing funds costing up to $830,000 after ordering equipment via a French intermediary company called Tactical Steel.
+The arrest has reportedly been made due to the President misusing funds of approximately $830,000 after ordering equipment via a French intermediary company called Tactical Steel.

 Ahmad had previously denied the accusations, claiming all the decisions were made “collegially” and that the process was “transparent”.